rappen/Rappen.XTB.Helper/README.md

 # History

 This project stems from tools and snippets collected over a number of years.
 Some of the controls have been inherited/migrated from the [xrmtb.XrmToolBox.Controls](https://github.com/jamesnovak/xrmtb.XrmToolBox.Controls) project created and maintained by [@jamesnovak](https://github.com/jamesnovak/).
+This was partially in turn inherited/migrated from [CRMWinForm](https://github.com/rappen/CRMWinForm) by [@rappen](https://github.com/rappen/).